mokalyogesh113/Microprocessor-Lab/README.md

-This repository is Created By the student of the SNJB for the students of SNJN
+This repository is Created By the student of the SNJB for the students of SNJB

 # Microprocessor-Lab